WokLibCodeClub/Python-Clock/Step2-Make-a-digital-clock/README.md

 ## Do you remember how to do this?

-Try and work it out before looking below.
+Try and work it out before looking at the answer.

 [Go to answer](README2.md)